nicolasgasco/42_cursus/README.md

 The projects of the _Common Core_ that I completed while being a student at 42Urduliz campus in Bilbao, Spain.

 ---
-⚠️ **DISCLAIMER FOR FELLOW STUDENTS OF 42!** ⚠️

-Don't copy from this repository.
+⚠️ Don't copy from this repository.
 I'm not that good and it's against the spirit of 42.
 Ask your classmates for help.
-I only created this repository to keep track of my progress.
+I only created this repository to keep track of my progress. ⚠️

 ---